jbcurtin/bert-etl/docs/index.rst

 -------------------------

 Concurrent Processing in any language can be hazardous.
-Like many programming and scripting languages out there, Python has its limitations.
-Engineers learn to understand these limitations in order to process data in parallel.
-`bert-etl` attempts to abstract away concurrency as much as possible.
-Instead assuming the Engineer writing code follows these simple concepts instead of writing boiler-plate logic
+Like many programming and scripting languages out there, Python has its own Concurrent Processing Models.
+Engineers learn to understand these Concurrent Processing Models in order to process data in parallel. `bert-etl` attempts to abstract away concurrency as much as possible.
+Asking the Engineer writing code to follow these simple concepts instead of having to write boiler-plate logic for handling Pythons' Concurrent Processing Models

 Pure Functions